Residency for Tuition Purposes: All Policies & Exceptions

 - A copy of dependent’s military identification card;

-- Or the military service member’s most recent federal tax return verifying they claimed you as a married joint tax co-signee or tax dependent
+- Or the military service member’s federal tax return filing from most recently completed tax year verifying they claimed you as a married joint tax co-signee or tax dependent

 - For immediate family members: